![]() |

 Joint injuries may affect circulation in the affected area and contribute to an attack.

-Medications Most drugs are very acid-forming and harmful to the body.
+Medications and most drugs are very acid-forming and harmful to the body.
 Increased acid of course contributes to hyperuricemia.
 So while some drugs may help to relieve symptoms the may contribute to a more acid body making things worse in the long run.
 Diuretic drugs are especially bad.

 Overeating can stress the body and cause an attack.
 It also contributes to obesity often from acid-forming foods which contribute to the underlying elevated uric acid levels.